frcs/4C16-1718/README.md

 ## 09 - Recurrent Neural Networks

 * use pdf from Fei-Fei Li & Justin Johnson & Serena Yeung's course at Stanford [https://goo.gl/V7NDbf].
 Look at material covered from slide 10 to 76.
-You also nede to know that LSTM and GRU can be used as replacement to simple RNNs.
+You also need to know that LSTM and GRU can be used as replacement to simple RNNs.
 LSTM and GRU were designed to specifically address the problem of vanishing/exploding gradients.

 ## Keynotes